tweag/nickel/doc/manual/syntax.md

 true
 ```

-Default values are used for records contracts, to give a default values to fields.
+Record contracts can set default values using the `default` metadata:
 It is noted as `| default = < default value >`.
 Examples:
 ```